Where did you grow up?

 What brought you to StreetWise?

-Is there something about Hyde Park that you wouldn’t know if you were not a vendor?
+Is there anything about the South Loop that you wouldn’t know if you were not a vendor?

 What do you like most about Chicago?

 Summer.
 There is no place on earth that I would rather be than Chicago in the summer!
 My favorite place is the Museum of Science and Industry, after that the Adler and Wrigley Field.

 What have else have you learned working at StreetWise?

 It would have to be how to improve my people skills.
 I have always worked at a computer, so it is good for me to have face-to-face interactions.
 I would say it is my biggest challenge too.
 I tend to be very quiet and reserved, not too social.
 So learning to come out of my shell is one of the best things to happen to me here.

 I play steel darts for the Chicago Windy City League.
 I was a captain of 2 teams all through the 90’s.

 They are pretty simple, I want to find a job back in the IT field.
 My preference would be as a computer programmer, but even as a technical analyst again.

 Is there anything else you would like our readers to know?

 I would recommend that everyone enjoy the entire lakefront, not just downtown.
 Lincoln Park, Lakeview, Uptown, up through Edgewater has so much more to offer than just downtown.
 There are some great neighborhoods with great architecture, like Andersonville.
 Plus, you cannot beat the festivals during the summer!
 Get out of downtown and see more of the city!